chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 *Delve into the design by following the flow from Database to Server/Services (Architecture) to Client Side design.

-more info read [[System Design Interview An Insider’s Guide.pdf]] and notes on this book [[System Design Interview - An Insider's Guide Second Edition]]
+For more info read [[System Design Interview An Insider’s Guide.pdf]] and [[System Design Interview - An Insider's Guide Second Edition|System Design notes]] on this book.
 ### Database Architecture
   - Create an Entity Relationship Diagram (ERD) to define relationships.
   - Consider SQL for structured data and NoSQL for unstructured data.